-Marking in the laboratory
+Marking in the laboratory with cab label printers

 In labs, labeling is no longer, and has not been for a long time, just a possibility of identifying containers.
 Samples, reagents and preparations are in use in patient diagnostics and worldwide in clinical, biotechnical, pharmaceutical and academic research.
 At these, Good Laboratory Practice (GLP) demands labeling processable by machines.
 For fast and reliable analyses and for reasons of traceability, identities and data related to manufacture and expiration must be visible.
 Specific codes and numbers have to remain legible during processing and long-term stock.
 Chemicals require two-color pictograms, medical devices unique IDs.
 Personal data must be kept private.
 Thermal transfer printing and laser marking provide high quality as required by labs.

 Thermal transfer printers enable printable resolutions of 600 dpi, high contrast and sharp-edge imprints even in marginal areas.
 So, even tiny fonts can be verified perfectly with the eye and tiny barcodes be verified by scanners.
 Comprehensive research in terms of time and costs, limitations in patient care or delays in medical development and production are reduced to a minimum.
 Thermal printing also means no waiting for ink to dry.
 Any number of labels wound on rolls can be printed non-stop.
 Imprints remain clearly legible when exposed to mechanical influences, water or solvents.